chocodata/ps1-minecraft-je-tools/README.md

 ```
 If there are multiple nbt files, the latest file will be processed.

-After executing .ps1, "\<nbt file name\>.json" will be output to the same directory.
+After executing PowerShell Script, "\<nbt file name\>.json" will be output to the same directory.

 ## Convert-JSON2Command.ps1
 Convert Minecraft json file to command txet file.